-By now, you should be entrenched in a daily practice.
+Most teacher training programs require a daily practice.
 It’s vital that you have an integrated practice before becoming a yoga teacher.
-It’s time to kick it up a notch though and increase your focus before you enter training.
-The Asheville Yoga Center, like many other training programs, has a required reading list for students.
-Get a list and start reading before you begin your first class.
-Delve into the philosophical ideas that you will encounter in your training.
+It’s what will eventually inspire you as a yoga teacher.
+More inspiration will come from the required reading.
+Definitely start reading before you begin your training.
+Delve into the deep history and philosophical ideas that you will be covering in school.
 Approach your own practice with gusto.
 Prepare to be the ultimate student and you will be ready to be the ultimate teacher.

 Becoming a yoga teacher is a path that demands a full commitment — financially, mentally, physically and spiritually.
 You will be asked to pay for the class upfront and attend all the sessions.
 Make sure that your commitment is complete before taking the leap.
 Becoming a yoga teacher will demand some sacrifice that you must be willing to undertake, or you won’t last.
-Success requires 100 percent commitment from you.
+You will be learning from your instructors but your peers as well, so missing classes is strongly discouraged and often comes with steep penalties.
+Success requires 100% commitment from you.
 With this intention, you will thrive and your future will be clear.

 You will be under enormous pressure to be present and participate fully in all the training.
 If you are like most yoga teachers, you will be your own worst critic.
 Prepare for the rigors ahead by making sure you are at your physical peak.
 Eat well and hone your physical abilities so they are peak.
-Rest and relax when necessary and give your practice your most energetic efforts as you prepare physically for training.
-Use your body to improve, not hinder, your progress.
+Rest, nurture, and relax often, as these is a vital pieces of maintaining balance.